WBlan97/Justice-Centered-Data-Design/src/01-Learning-JS/06-strings.md

 ### E2.
 Replace parts of a String

-If you review the String, you will notice how there are section breaks represented with the following characters: `       *       *       *       *       *`.
+If you review the String, you will notice how there are section breaks represented with the following characters: C`.
 Here's what I want you to practice doing across 4 codeblocks:

 1. In the first codeblock, remove ***all*** of these section breaks in `vonnegut` and replace them with an empty string (`""`).
 Assign it to a new variable: `vonnegutNoSB`.
 2. In the second codeblock, output the new variable, `vonnegutNoSB`, to verify if it worked.